 Heart disease is the leading cause of death in the state of Michigan, and the nation.
-That’s why Detroit Medical Center has dedicated powerful resources to creating cardiac care centers that lead the region in research and care.
+That’s why the Detroit Medical Center has dedicated powerful resources to creating cardiac care centers that lead the region in research and care.

 Our leading edge technology and facilities allow our team of cardiovascular specialists to deliver a full spectrum of services.
-From advanced diagnostics that allow our doctors to see the heart like never before, to an array of minimally invasive procedures designed to allow our DMC heart specialists to treat the problem with reduced pain, scarring and recovery time.
+From advanced diagnostics that allow our doctors to see the heart like never before, to an array of minimally invasive procedures designed to allow our DMC Cardiovascular specialists to treat the problem with reduced pain, scarring and recovery time.

 From the Pediatric Heart Specialists at DMC Children’s Hospital of Michigan to the experts of DMC Cardio Team One, DMC cardiovascular care is always there.